gerekper/ganjaking/wp-content/plugins/woocommerce-order-delivery/readme.txt

 Visit our [Product page](http://docs.woocommerce.com/document/woocommerce-order-delivery/) to read the documentation and get support.

 == Changelog ==

+= 1.8.6 February 23, 2021 =
+* Tweak - Replaced deprecated jQuery functionality.
+* Tweak - Delete the plugin configuration on uninstall only when WC_REMOVE_ALL_DATA is set to true.
+* Tweak - Delete empty delivery time frame values from the order metadata.
+* Tweak - Count for the delivery range the dates whose order limit has been reached.
+* Tweak - Tested compatibility up to WC 5.1.
+* Dev - Updated bootstrap-datepicker.js library to an untagged version that fixes the usage of deprecated jQuery functions.
+* Dev - Updated fullcalendar.js library to version 2.9.2.
+* Dev - Updated jquery.timepicker.js library to version 1.13.18.

 = 1.8.5 January 18, 2021 =
 * Tweak - Exclude pending orders when checking the maximum number of orders per day/time frame.